Best Foods for Muscle Growth

 Tier 2: Plant-Based Proteins

-These foods provide solid protein but often lack complete amino acid profiles.
+These foods provide solid protein but often lack complete amino acid profiles, as measured by DIAAS scores.
 Combine multiple sources for optimal results.

 🧱 11.
 Tofu (Firm)